UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 * Package

-  You are allowed to use any deep learning package, such as Pytorch, etc.
+  You can use any deep learning package, such as Pytorch, etc.

 * Deliverable